infracost/docs/docs/infracost_cloud/get_started.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-Infracost Cloud is our SaaS product focused on team leads, managers and FinOps practitioners.
+Infracost Cloud is our SaaS product that builds on top of Infracost open source.
+It enables team leads, managers and FinOps practitioners to see all cost estimates from a central place so they can help guide the team.
 Read our [announcement blog](/blog/aug-2022-update/) to learn about its benefits.
-It gives you visibility across all cost estimates and lets you and answer questions like:
-1. What are the top pull requests that are going to increase/decrease costs the most?
-Who is working on them?
-2. What were all the pull requests to the `main` branch on the date we had a spike in cloud costs?

 <img src={useBaseUrl("img/infracost-cloud/dashboard.png")} alt="Team visibility across all changes" />